-At Banner Health, we perform a variety of spine surgeries.
+At Banner Brain & Spine, we perform a variety of spine surgeries.
 Spine surgery can help improve your spine condition or disorder by relieving pressure from the nerves and structure of your spine or can help create stability for your spine.
 These types of surgeries can help create stability, fix discs and correct any alignment issues.

 Spine surgeries can vary based on your condition.
 Your team will discuss the best surgery option for you and ensure you understand the procedure from pre-surgery to post-op through recovery.
 We strive to use minimally invasive techniques for most surgeries to ensure a faster recovery time.